mdlacasse/Owl/README.md

 -------------------------------------------------------------------------------------
 ## Basic capabilities
-Owl can optimize for either maximum net income under the constraint of a given bequest, or maximize the bequest under the constraint of a desired net income profile.
+Owl can optimize for either maximum net spending under the constraint of a given bequest, or maximize the bequest under the constraint of a desired net spending profile.
 Roth conversions are also considered and optimized under the assumption of a heirs marginal tax rate and subject to an optional maximum conversion amount.
 All calculations are indexed for inflation, which is provided as a fixed rate, or through historical values, as are all other rates used for the calculations.

+Portfolios available for experimenting include assets from S&P 500, Corporate Bonds Baa, Treasury 10-y Notes, and Treasury Bills.
+Inflation is represented as Consumer Price Index.
+Available rates are from 1928 to last year and can be used to test historical performance.
+Fixed rates can also be provided, as well as stochastic, generated from the statistical characteristics of a selected historical year range.

+Three types of savings accounts are considered: taxable, tax-deferred, and tax-exempt savings accounts.

+### Limitations
+Owl is work in progress.
+At the current time:
+- Only the US federal income tax is considered and minimized through the optimization algorithm.

+- Required minimum distributions are calculated, but tables for spouses more than 10 years apart are not.

+- Social security rule for surviving spouse does not account for delayed benefits.
-Current version has no optimization of asset allocation ratios between savings accounts.
+- Current version has no optimization of asset allocations between individuals and/or types of savings accounts.
-If there is interest,
-that could be added in the future.
-Also, only US federal income tax is considered.
+If there is interest, that could be added in the future.

 ## An example of Owl's functionality
 With about 10 lines of code, one can generate a full case study.